Conformations and Cycloalkanes

 This minor steric interaction has come to be known as the “gauche” conformation – gauche meaning, “awkward”.

 The gauche interaction comes up in the chair form of cyclohexane.
 [Note 3].
 A methyl group in the axial position will experience two gauche interactions with the neighboring C-C bonds, resulting in the 1.8 kcal/mol energy difference (or “A-value”) observed for axial vs equatorial methyl groups in cyclohexanes.
-[See: Ranking The Bulkiness Of Substituents On Cyclohexanes – “A Values”]
+[See post: Ranking The Bulkiness Of Substituents On Cyclohexanes – “A Values”]

 Now that we’ve explored the conformational isomers of butane (in 60° increments) let’s summarize by showing a Newman projection of butane along the C2-C3 bond with the methyl groups syn and sweep the back methyl group through a rotation of 360°.